 - Stir through the ground turmeric, chilli pepper, cumin and coriander.

-- Pour in the tomato passata, salt, sugar and fenugreek leaves, then reduce the heat to low stir to combine.
+- Pour in the tomato passata, salt, sugar and fenugreek leaves, then reduce the heat to low and stir to combine.

 - Add the beans, stir again and cook for 5 minutes.